 Now the islands certainly aren’t deserted – if they were there’d be no accommodation, restaurants or bars – and they can get pretty busy during the high season period of April to September, but development is still very much low-key with smaller scale chalet-style resorts and simple bamboo cafes on the sand.

-The islands along with several surrounding uninhabited islets are part of a national marine park – which if you look at the rampant development on certain of neighbouring Thailand’s islands such as
+The islands along with several surrounding uninhabited islets are part of a national marine park – which if you look at the rampant development on certain of neighbouring Thailand’s islands such as Koh Phi Phi or parts of Koh Chang or Cambodia’s Koh Rong doesn’t always mean much – so, hats off to the Malaysian authorities for doing such a decent job here.

-The surrounding waters are remarkably clear for much of the year, the marine flora and fauna still abundant and while perhaps no longer technically pristine you’d be hard pushed to find such well-preserved reefs so close to any other parts of the Southeast Asian mainland.
-(Thailand’s Koh Lipe used to be like this before it filled up with wall to wall bungalows, ‘walking streets’ and bucket bars.)
+The surrounding waters are remarkably clear for much of the year, the marine flora and fauna still abundant and while perhaps no longer technically pristine you’d be hard-pushed to find such well-preserved reefs so close to any other parts of the Southeast Asian mainland.
+(Thailand’s Koh Lipe used to be like this before it filled up with wall-to-wall bungalows, ‘walking streets’ and bucket bars.)

 Activities naturally revolve around the reefs and waters so; boat trips to explore the archipelago, snorkelling, scuba-diving, kayaking and beach-combing though the larger island offers some short jungle hikes to explore the well-preserved interior where, with luck, you can see the resident population of langurs and giant monitor lizards as well as discovering some of the abundant bird-life.